cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 action is required.
 Otherwise ``global.hostPort.enabled=true`` can be used to enable the setting.

+If the ``hostPort`` is specified without an additional ``hostIP``, then the Pod will be exposed to the outside world with the same local addresses from the node that were detected and used for exposing NodePort services, e.g. the Kubernetes InternalIP or ExternalIP if set.
+Additionally, the Pod is also accessible through the loopback address on the node such as ``127.0.0.1:hostPort``.
+If in addition to ``hostPort`` also a ``hostIP`` has been specified for the Pod, then the Pod will only be exposed on the given ``hostIP`` instead.
+A ``hostIP`` of ``0.0.0.0`` will have the same behavior as if a ``hostIP`` was not specified.
+The ``hostPort`` must not reside in the configured NodePort port range to avoid collisions.

 An example deployment in a kube-proxy-free environment therefore is the same as in the earlier getting started deployment: